gotnoskillz412/myProfile/README.md

 # MyProfile

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.30.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.3.2.
+This project communicates with the [Option22](https://github.com/gotnoskillz412/option22) project, which acts as its backend API.
+The name of this app is misleading because its purpose has changed multiple times before finally coming to fruition.
+It is now meant as a goals tracking application, although you are free to fork the repository and turn it in to whatever you wish.
+It consists of a registration and login page, a profile management page, home page, and list/form pages for tracking goals.

+You can view the project [here!](https://warm-cliffs-78940.herokuapp.com/home)  To see the app, create a profile and the rest will open up to you.
+Your password is salted and hashed using security found in the [Option22](https://github.com/gotnoskillz412/option22) API.

+## Setup
+`npm install`

+That's it!

 ## Development server
-Run `ng serve` for a dev server.
+Run `ng serve --port 4200` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding